With all of the selections out there, how do we define the best sleep tracker?

 It will not keep track of your heart rate when you exercise or track the calories you burn throughout the day, for example.

-Instead, the Oura ring is a sleep tracker that focuses on your overall wellness.
+Instead, the Oura is a sleep tracker that focuses on your overall wellness.

-It is designed to track and monitor your sleep accurately, in order to help you adjust your sleep cycle.
+It is designed to track and monitor your slumber accurately, in order to help you adjust your sleep cycle.

-The Oura ring will provide you with information that will help you improve your sleep and reduce your overall stress levels so that you can improve your readiness, performance, and mental awareness.
+The Oura sleep ring will provide you with information that will help you get better sleep at night and reduce your overall stress levels so that you can improve your readiness, performance, and mental awareness.

-The Oura Ring is reliable and accurate and has several studies to back up how it works and explain why it is effective.
+The Oura sleep and activity tracker is reliable and accurate and has several studies to back up how it works and explain why it is effective.

 - One of the most accurate sleep trackers out there